The Help to Buy: Equity Loan Deadline is Fast Approaching

 At the time of writing, there are no plans to extend the Help to Buy: Equity Loan deadline beyond the end of October and the scheme is set to end entirely on 31st March 2023.

-The UK Government is also yet to reveal whether it is planning to unveil another initiative aimed at first-time buyers to replace it.
+The UK Government has yet to reveal whether it plans to unveil another initiative aimed at first-time buyers to replace it.

 Are there other schemes you could apply for instead?

 Yes.
-If you miss the Help to Buy deadline or decide the scheme isn’t for you, there are several other mortgage initiatives that could help you onto the property ladder.
+If you miss the Help to Buy deadline or decide the scheme isn’t for you, several other mortgage initiatives could help you onto the property ladder.

 They include…

 • Right to Buy: Other government schemes, such as Right to Buy, are set to continue after Help to Buy has ended.
-This one helps eligible people purchase their council property at a discounted price or no deposit, under the right circumstances.
+Under the right circumstances, this one helps eligible people purchase their council property at a discounted price or with no deposit.

-• Shared Ownership: This government scheme is a middle ground between purchasing and renting for those who can’t afford to buy outright.
+• Shared Ownership: This government scheme offers a middle ground between purchasing and renting for those who can’t afford to buy outright.
 You can get a mortgage on a portion of your home and pay rent to a local authority or housing association on the rest.
-It is possible to increase your stake, up to full ownership, over time.
+Over time, you can increase your stake, up to full ownership.

-• The mortgage guarantee scheme: Through this initiative, mortgages are available to borrowings with less than 10% deposit, but the scheme ends on 31st December 2022.
+• The mortgage guarantee scheme: This initiative makes mortgages available to borrowers with less than a 10% deposit.
+The scheme runs until June 2025.

 In addition to these schemes, there are other options you could fall back on if you miss the Help to Buy cut-off, including joint borrower, sole proprietor mortgages or using a guarantor.

-You should speak to a broker before you get started to make sure you make the right decision.
+It would help if you spoke to a broker before you start to ensure that you make the right decision.

 Maximise your chance of approval with a dedicated specialist broker